 Applicants need to submit applications through SOPHAS (School of Public Health Application Service www.sophas.org) and the UC Irvine Graduate Division http://www.grad.uci.edu/admissions/applying-to-uci/index.html.
 Each application has its own submission process and fees.

-When does the application open and what is the deadline?
+When does the application period open and what is the deadline?

-The SOPHAS application opens September 3rd, and the UC Irvine Graduate Application opens in mid-September.
-The deadline for both applications and all application materials is December 15th.
+The SOPHAS application opens September 3rd, and the UC Irvine Graduate Application opens on September 1.
+The deadline for both applications and all application materials is December 15 .

 Do we have a system of rolling admissions?

 No, applications are only accepted for the Fall quarter.
-Certain courses in the program are only offered once a year, so all the students must start at the same time.
+Certain courses in the program are only offered once a year, so all graduate students must start at the same time.